-To reveal this aspect of awareness, we use a brainstorming exercise from our blended learning process.
+We use a brainstorming exercise from our blended learning process to reveal this awareness aspect.
 It’s a form of automatic writing.
 This process allows the subconscious mind to communicate with us through our handwriting.
 It does this by sidestepping the conscious mind.
 It’s a highly effective process for exploring our thoughts and feelings.
 Automatic writing is a proven technique for studying consciousness on our terms.
 So, don’t be discouraged because of the bad reputation given by Western religion.
 Organized religions don’t like it because it’s something they can’t control, so they demonize it.

 See for yourself.
-Try this exercise for just five minutes and you’ll see for yourself how valuable it can be.
-For this exercise, all you’ll need is a notebook and your favorite pen.
+Try this exercise for five minutes, and you’ll see how valuable it can be.
+You’ll need a notebook and your favorite pen for this exercise.
 Another device we recommend is a spiritual journal.
 Keep your notes from automatic writing, dreams, and spiritual practice in one place.
 You’ll be able to refer to this document for further guidance.
 Everyone who attends our workshops must have one.

 The goal of inner work is healing, integrating, and growing.
-To do this, we need to be in touch with our intuition and inner selves.
+We must be in touch with our intuition and inner selves to do this.

-Here the problem.
+Here is the problem.
 Many people feel disconnected from their intuition and inner self.
 This disconnect comes from our cultural programming.
-It is a deliberate act that allows others the opportunity to manipulate you through brainwashing techniques.
-This is manipulation that makes us consumers of things we don’t want or need.
-The key is learning how to break the link with the cultural programming and reconnect the spirit, soul, or inner observer.
+It is a deliberate act that allows others to manipulate you through brainwashing techniques.
+This kind of manipulation makes us consumers of things we don’t want or need.
+The key is to break the link with the cultural programming and reconnect the spirit, soul, or inner observer.

 Prepare the space and give yourself adequate time.
-Some people like to set a timer because it helps you will stay within the allotted time.
+Some people like to set a timer because it helps them stay within the allotted time.
 However, you may interrupt the process and miss critical data.